courtnieross/camelot-pta.github.io/events.md

 ## Community Building

-We have several community-focused events that are free or break even to allow all our families to participate.
+We have several community-focused events that are free or ask for a nominal fee in order to cover costs to allow all our families to participate.

+Our first event of the year is the ice cream social.
+This event is a perfect time to meet new friends, teachers and enjoy free ice cream!

+The Fall Festival is a fun even filled with hay rides, face painting, arts and crafts and all things that make celebrating the fall a great time of year.
+Lots of volunteers make this event a fun time for all ages.

-* Our first event of the year is the ice cream social.
-International night is completely free for our families and donates food items and volunteers who provide entertainment make it a fun-filled evening.
+International night is wonderful event celebrating the diversity of our school community.
+Moved to the fall this year, this completely free event is enhanced through home cooked food celebrating the rich cultures of Camelot.
+Volunteers provide amazing entertainment to make it a fun-filled evening.

-* Field day is run by PTA volunteers and provides all the kids an opportunity to participate during one exciting day in the sprint.

-* We also sponsor educational programs that have fees that just cover your child’s registration.
-They include the FLEX language programs, pottery, and drama programs.
-    * They run as before or after school programs that occur once an week over a period of several months.
+We also sponsor educational programs that have fees that just cover your child’s registration.
+Classes have included guitar, keyboard, drama and other programs to enrich our students learning.
+Classes run typically after school and occur once a week over a period of several months.
 We hope to expand these and are always looking for new ideas.

+The PTA also runs an after school Cheer Program for both girls and boys to learn basic cheerleading skills.
+For a small fee, all participants receive a Camelot Cheer t-shirt and perform in several of our community building and fundraising events with a final performance at the Parent Teacher Basketball Game.

 ## Fund Raising

-In addition to hosting activities to build community, we also raise money through several significant events including:
+Camelot PTA cannot accomplish all of the activities to build community and support our school without raising  money through several significant events including:
+* Fun Run
 * Bingo Night
 * Silent Auction
+* Parent Teacher Basketball Game and
+* Restaurant Nights

 If you have fundraising or community ideas please <a href="mailto:webmaster@camelotpta.org?Subject=Event%20Idea">contact us</a>!